Kevin Durant, other famous Bay Area names honored on TIME's 100 list

 RELATED: 'Black Panther' becomes top grossing superhero film

 Coogler is called a person with extraordinary talent, yes.
-But also one with a spirit of integrity," said the tribute to the director.
+But also one with a spirit of integrity," said a tribute to the director.

 Last but not least is Warriors star Kevin Durant.
 The tribute to KD says he not just "an incredible basketball player; he's an incredible human too."
 He's committing $10 million to help disadvantaged kids go to college.